marcosvidal/Sketch-Notebook/README.md

 ![Edit comment](assets/readme_images/edit_comment.gif?raw=true "Edit comment")

 #### Delete comment
-Select the layout group that contains the comment you want to delete, delete it and the run "realign comments".
+1. Select the layout group that contains the comment you want to remove,
+2. delete it and then,
+3. run "realign comments".
 Again, all comments will be automatically reordered and renumbered.

 ![Delete comment](assets/readme_images/delete_comment.gif?raw=true "Delete comment")